aristotelisballas/cyclemix/README.md

 ## Cite Us
-If you use the above code for your research please cite our paper:
+If you use the above code or pre-trained CycleGAN [weights](domainbed/cyclegan/weights/PACS/) for your research please cite our paper:
 ```citation
 @misc{ballas2024cyclemixmixingsourcedomains,
       title={CycleMix: Mixing Source Domains for Domain Generalization in Style-Dependent Data},